Cloud

 Activity associated with the sensorial materials support all the sensitive periods in some manner but are geared to the sensitive periods of order and the refinement of sensory perceptions.
 The child meets all the keys to the exploration of the physical world.

-A child in a Montessori environment also builds his powers of intelligence, such as discernment of similarities and differences, memory, classifications, capacity for vocabularies and categorization, and strategies of making order.
+A child in a Montessori environment also builds their powers of intelligence, such as discernment of similarities and differences, memory, classifications, capacity for vocabularies and categorization, and strategies of making order.

 In addition, a Montessori environment uses an experimental approach to expose a child to beautiful art and music.
 For example, children are exposed to art by a variety of well-known artists particularly.
-A child may look at an art print work by Monet or Renoir and discuss what she sees with the teacher.
+A child may look at an art print of a work by Monet or Renoir and discuss what they see with the teacher.
 These art prints are a natural part of the prepared Montessori environment that provides opportunities for children to develop a sense of appreciation and aesthetics.

 Mathematics